EvidentSecurity/esp-sdk-python/docs/CustomSignatureDefinitionsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.CustomSignatureDefinitionsApi()
 id = 56 # int | Custom Signature Definition ID
-code = 'code_example' # str | The code for this definition (optional)
-language = 'language_example' # str | The language of the definition.
-Valid values are ruby, javascript (optional) include = 'include_example' # str | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information. (optional) code = 'code_example' # str | The code for this definition (optional) language = 'language_example' # str | The language of the definition.
+Valid values are ruby, javascript (optional)

 try:
     # Update a(n) Custom Signature Definition
-    api_response = api_instance.update(id, code=code, language=language, include=include)
+    api_response = api_instance.update(id, include=include, code=code, language=language)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling CustomSignatureDefinitionsApi->update: %s\n" % e)